Classic-Mac/Classic-Mac.github.io/_posts/2025-01-06-graphics-hw.md

 ### Can the Apple 8*24GC acceleration be enabled under Mac OS 7.6 and later?

-Surprisingly enough, yes.
-Though Apple doesn't support it, Leon Sargent discovered that the ATI Graphics Accelerator extension will allow the 8*24GC to work fully under Mac OS 7.6 and later if the Mac has been upgraded with a PowerPC accelerator.
+Yes.
+Though Apple doesn't support it.
+The ATI Graphics Accelerator extension will allow the 8*24GC to work fully under Mac OS 7.6 and later if the Mac has been upgraded with a PowerPC accelerator.
 The ATI extension is written in PPC-native code and does nothing on pure 68K Macs.

 ### How can I fix my Compact Mac's video problem?